Kill the Poor

 "Kill the Poor" is a song by Dead Kennedys, released in October 1980 on Cherry Red Records as the band's third single, with "In-sight" as its B-side.
-The song is a scathing satire of the elite who if given the chance, would wipe out the impoverished with a bomb.
+The song is a satire of the elite, saying how if given the chance, they would use neutron bombs to wipe out the impoverished whilst preserving property.
 The title track was re-recorded for the band's first album, Fresh Fruit for Rotting Vegetables (1980), although the single and album versions show little difference in comparison.
 The B-side of this single is also additionally on the compilation album Give Me Convenience or Give Me Death (1987).
-A special "disco version" was played and recorded on March 3, 1979 and released on their live album Live at the Deaf Club.
+A special "disco version" was played and recorded on March 3, 1979, and released on their live album Live at the Deaf Club.

 "Kill the Poor" reached #49 in the UK Singles Chart, spending three weeks on the chart.